topos-protocol/dev-portal/content/module-2/4-topos-zkevm-demo.md

 ```bash
 $ topos-zkevm-demo start
 ```
 </StepItem>

 <StepItem>
 ### Execute the demo script

-You will find the hardhat sample project in `DEMO_ROOT/topos-zkevm-demo/local-zkevm/sample-hardhat-project` (reminder: find your `DEMO_ROOT` by executing `$ topos-zkevm-demo --help`).
+You will find the hardhat sample project in `DEMO_ROOT/topos-zkevm-demo/local-zkevm/sample-hardhat-project` (reminder: find your `DEMO_ROOT` by executing `$ topos-zkevm-demo --help` and referencing the `configuration` section of the help).
 As detailed above, the project contains a demo contract, and a demo script that deploys the contract and sends transactions to the local development chain.

 Optionally, you can replace the contract and the script with your own.